storacha/RFC/rfc/networked-dot-storage.md

 # Networked Dot Storage

-> or what does decentralziation even mean?
+> or what does decentralization even mean?

 ## Authors